brodderickrodriguez/cassowary/docs/topics/theory.rst

     constraint = x1 + 3 * x2 <= 4 * x3 + 2

 In this example, `constraint` holds the defintion for the constraint system.
-The comparison operators `<=`, `<`, `>=`, `>`, and `==` have been overridden
-for instances of :class:`Variable` to enable you to easily define constraints.
+Although the statement uses the Python comparison operator `<=`, the result is *not* a boolean.
+The comparison operators `<=`, `<`, `>=`, `>`, and `==` have been overridden for instances of :class:`Variable` to enable you to easily define constraints.

 Solvers
 -------

 The solver is the engine that resolves the linear constraints into a solution.
-There are many approaches to this problem, and the development of algorithmic approaches has been the subject of computer science research for 40 years.
+There are many approaches to this problem, and the development of algorithmic approaches has been the subject of math and computer science research for over 70 years.
 Cassowary provides one implementation -- a :class:`SimplexSolver`, implementing the Simplex algorithm defined by Dantzig in the 1940s.

 The solver takes no arguments during constructions; once constructed, you simply add constraints to the system.

 As a simple example, let's solve the problem posed in Section 2 of the `Badros & Borning's paper on Cassowary`_.
 In this problem, we have a 1 dimensional number line spanning from 0 to 100.
 There are three points on it (left, middle and right), with the following constraints:

 * The middle point must be halfway between the left and right point;
 * The left point must be at least 10 to the left of the right point;